GoogleGoogle·💬 Text Generation

 Google Gemma 4 26B A4B Instruct — TLDR

-• 📏 256K-token context window for medium Gemma 4 models
+• 📏 256K-token context window across the larger Gemma 4 models.

-• 🔧 Native function calling and structured output
+• 🔧 Native function calling among its listed capabilities.

-• 🧠 Configurable thinking modes for reasoning across the family
+• 🧠 Configurable thinking modes for step-by-step reasoning.

 💰 Pricing